Venue: Committee Room - Bootle Town Hall, Trinity Road, Bootle, L20 7AE. View directions

 Report of the Head of Highways and Public Protection

-The Sub-Committee considered the report of the Head of Highways and Public Protection regarding an application by Q Coffee Ltd for the Grant of a Premises Licence in respect of the above premises.
+The Sub-Committee considered the report of the Head of Highways and Public Protection regarding an application by Ms Mathusa Nadarasalingam for the Grant of a Premises Licence in respect of the above premises.

-Two letters of objection to the application had been received from local residents and this necessitated a hearing for which the Sub-Committee had been convened.
-Neither of the objectors were present at the meeting.
+Three letters of objection to the application had been received from local residents and a petition containing 61 signatures had also been received and this necessitated a hearing for which the Sub-Committee had been convened.
+Neither the objectors or the lead petitioner were present at the meeting.

-The Sub-Committee heard representations from Stewart Gibson of SG Licensing Limited, the applicant’s representative and the applicant in support of the application.
+The Sub-Committee heard representations from Mr Anil Bhawsar, the applicant’s representative, and Ms Mathusa Nadarasalingam in support of the application.

-At the end of their representations, Mr Gibson confirmed that he was satisfied that he had said all that he wished to say on behalf of the Applicant.
+At the end of their representations, Mr Bhawsar and Ms Nadarasalingham confirmed that they were satisfied they had said all they wished to say.

 The Sub-Committee retired under Regulation 14(2) of the Licensing Act (Hearings) Regulations 2005 (as amended) and thereby excluded the press and public whilst they reached their decision on the application.
 The Sub-Committee returned to give their decision in public.

-The Application for the Grant of a Premises Licence in respect of Q Coffee Ltd, 35 Queens Road, Formby L37 2HF, be granted subject to the hours set out in the operating schedule.
+The Application for the Grant of a Premises Licence in respect of Alldays, 185/187 Linacre Road, Litherland L21 8JS, be granted subject to the hours and conditions set out in the operating schedule.

-The Sub-Committee has heard representations from the Applicant and had considered the written representations of local residents objecting to the application.
+The Sub-Committee has heard representations from the Applicant and has considered the written representations and petition received from local residents objecting to the application.

-Whilst the Sub-Committee has sympathy for the local resident’s concerns it has not heard or received any evidence that these concerns will occur as a result of the alcohol licence being granted and cannot impose purely aspirational conditions in the absence of any evidence.
-In addition, the Sub-Committee cannot address issues that are dealt with by other statutory regimes such as planning or highways legislation.
+Whilst the Sub-Committee has sympathy for the local residents’ concerns, it has not heard or received any evidence that these concerns will occur as a result of the alcohol licence being granted and cannot impose purely aspirational conditions in the absence of any evidence.
+The Sub-Committee cannot address issues that are dealt with by other statutory regimes such as planning or highways legislation.

-The Sub-Committee notes the applicant’s respect for local residents and the community in its attempts to engage with the interested parties prior to today’s meeting.
-The Sub-Committee is pleased to note this and hope that this will continue into the future.
+The Sub-Committee is satisfied that the Applicants have sufficient knowledge and experience of the licensing trade and have shown their respect for local residents and the community in attempts to engage with the interested parties in advance of today’s hearing.
+The Sub-Committee is pleased to note this and hopes that this will continue into the future.